penway/homepage/content/post/Courses/ME5421/index.md

   caption:
 ---

+**This Blog will continue to be updated as the course progresses.
+Notes, code and ideas will be added as I go along.**

 ## Introduction
 Introduction, Spatial Descriptions and Transformations, Manipulator Forward and Inverse Kinematics, Mechanics of Robot Motion, Static Forces and Torques